simonvalentin/wmdecoding/EEG_scripts/README.md

 # EEG Preprocessing and analysis
 ## General information
-EEG preprocessing, cluster based permutation statistics and plotting of Figure 2B, 3 and S5 uses the Matlab based *Fieldtrip Toolbox* (Oostenveld, Fries, Maris, & Schoffelen, 2011).
-Please note that we are still in the process of converting the raw data to a non-proprietary format.
-The preprocessing routines will then be adjusted accordingly.
+EEG preprocessing, cluster based permutation statistics and plotting of Figure 2B, 3 and S5 uses the Matlab based *Fieldtrip Toolbox* (Oostenveld, Fries, Maris, & Schoffelen, 2011). *Note that we are still in the process of converting the raw data to a non-proprietary format.
+The preprocessing routines will then be adjusted accordingly.*

 Plotting of powerspectra uses the *boundedline function* (Kearney, 2018), which can be downloaded from https://de.mathworks.com/matlabcentral/fileexchange/27485-boundedline-m.

 ## File structure
 - `EEG_prepro.m`
-    - Reads in raw data from all three sessions for all subjects
+    - Reads in raw data from all three sessions for all subjects. *Note: The recording of the first session for subject S01 is currently split into two files, due to technical reasons.
+These can simply be concatenated during preprocessing.
+This will be changed shortly.*
     - Computes independent component analysis and removes cardiac and blink artifacts
     - Computes frequency analysis
 - `generate_matrices.m` creates matrices containing preprocessed data that is used to train models and estimate model values